UKHomeOffice/cto-docker-dapperdox/README.md

 ## run.sh

 This file copies spec files and md file around.
 When this container is run a volume is created and mapped to /specs.
-Git-sync conditioners write to this volume, but the files are in the wrong structure.
+Git-sync containers write to this volume, but the files are in the wrong structure.
 This script is a simple fix.

 ## quay